![]() |

 Pinko Pallino is the original, larger version of the game sold as

-is unavailable in the US.
-This board was crafted by Greg Schmidt
+and is unavailable in the US.
+This board was crafted by Greg

-using some nice wood and salvaged bits of aluminum, using tools most of
+Schmidt using some nice wood and salvaged bits of aluminum, using tools

 ![]() Commercial Board